farrellhartomo/CSD/README.md

 Farrell

-## Instruction
+## Installation Instruction

 1. Clone the folder
-2. Open this Project Folder to Visual Studio code
+2. Open this Project Folder with Visual Studio code
 3. Build Project

+## Running the Program
+1. Wait until the program loaded
+2. Select one of the operation
+3. Select 0 to Exit